 Cost: $20 per commercial vehicle

 San Diego’s secret bar and tiki scene is like no other and if you didn’t know, now you know!
+We have a separate blog dedicated to our favorite speakeasies in San Diego.
 Visit the one and only False Idolor the new and immersive alien experience at Mothership.
 Each speakeasy experience carries its own unique and creative trick to get in but it makes for a fun craft cocktail experience with friends or family.

 Cost: No cost for entry but pay per drink